Wesam Al-Sous

 Wesam Al-Sous (وسام الصوص) (born February 24, 1983) is a retired Jordanian professional basketball player.
 He played for the ASU Club of the Jordanian Basketball League.
 He is currently serving as the head coach of the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).

 On December 17, 2024, Al-Sous was hired as the head coach of the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).

+On June 16, 2026, the Hsinchu Toplus Lioneers re-signed a multi-year contract with Al-Sous.

 Al-Sous competed with the Jordanian team at the FIBA Asia Championship 2007 and FIBA Asia Championship 2009.
 In 2009, Al-Sous helped the Jordanian team to a national best third-place finish by averaging 3.9 points per game off the bench for the team.